binaryberry/seal/README.md

 ### Config file
 Fork the repo and add/change the config file that relates to your github organisation.
 For example, the alphagov config file is located at [config/alphagov.yml](https://github.com/binaryberry/seal/blob/master/config/alphagov.yml).

-Include your team's name, the Github names of your team members, the list of repos to follow, and the Slack channel you want to post to.
+Include your team's name, the Github names of your team members, and the Slack channel you want to post to.

 In your shell profile, put in: